dbushell/dbushell-2k15/src/data/blog/2011/2011-05-28-simplicity-in-ui-design-ia-writer-for-mac.md

 Should all software be like **IA Writer**?
 Can it?
 I think so.
 When designing interfaces we should explore this philosophy. **Antoine de Saint Exupéry** said it best:

-<blockquote><p>It seems that perfection is attained not when there is nothing more to add, but when there is nothing more to remove.</p></blockquote>
+> It seems that perfection is attained not when there is nothing more to add, but when there is nothing more to remove.

 These ideas are not new but it's too easy to lose focus with so much demand from elsewhere.
 You have to remain focused from the users perspective.
 What is the main goal they want to achieve?